Badger State Speechy

 updated 11/2024

-November, Thanksgiving month, is a great month for fostering an attitude of gratitude and thankfulness with your middle and high school students.
-Keep social skills and social communication interventions relevant and help your student shine at the Thanksgiving table with their grateful attitudes!
+November, or any month, is a great month for fostering an attitude of gratitude and thankfulness with gratitude activities for middle and high school students.
+Keep social skills and social communication interventions relevant and help your student shine with their grateful attitudes!

 Check out my social skills lesson plans, which can be found in my subscriber’s library, This prior post on giving compliments might be helpful in teaching students to express gratitude.